Citrix Hypervisor

 IntelliCache

 Using Citrix Hypervisor with IntelliCache makes hosted Virtual Desktop Infrastructure deployments more cost-effective by enabling you to use a combination of shared storage and local storage.
-It is of particular benefit when many Virtual Machines (VMs) all share a common OS image.
+It is of particular benefit when many Virtual Machines (VMs) all share a common OS image (the primary image).
 The load on the storage array is reduced and performance is enhanced.
-In addition, network traffic to and from shared storage is reduced as the local storage caches the master image from shared storage.
+In addition, network traffic to and from shared storage is reduced as the local storage caches the primary image from shared storage.

-Thin provisioned SRs may run out of physical space, as the VMs within can grow to consume disk capacity on demand.
+Thin-provisioned SRs might run out of physical space, as the VMs within can grow to consume disk capacity on demand.
 IntelliCache VMs handle this condition by automatically falling back to shared storage when the local SR cache is full.
 Do not mix traditional virtual machines and IntelliCache VMs on the same SR, as IntelliCache VMs can grow quickly in size.

 IntelliCache deployment

-IntelliCache must be enabled either during host installation or be enabled manually on a running host using the CLI.
+To use IntelliCache, thin provisioning of the local SR must be enabled either during host installation or be enabled manually on a running host using the CLI.
+Thin Provisioning changes the default local storage type of the host from LVM to EXT4.

 Enable on host installation

-To enable IntelliCache during host installation, on the Virtual Machine Storage screen, select Enable thin provisioning.
+To enable thin provisioning during host installation, on the Virtual Machine Storage screen, select Enable thin provisioning.
 This option selects the host’s local SR to be the one to be used for the local caching of VM VDIs.

 Convert an existing host to use thin provisioning